mohiva/play-silhouette-seed/README.md

 Silhouette Seed Template
 =====================================

-The Silhouette Seed Template is an Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be implemented in a Play Framework application.
+The Silhouette Seed project is an Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be implemented in a Play Framework application.
 It's a starting point which can be extended to fit your needs.

 ## Example